Welcome to MD2C!

 Model 8

-For model 8 we have 2 options, but we recommend you to update PROCESS to the latest edition.
+For model 8 I have 2 options, but I recommend you to update PROCESS to the latest edition.

 Graphing moderated mediation (PROCESS v2.16) – Model 8 (Windows version), with a dichotomous independent variable (X), and a continuous moderator (W), mediator (M) and dependent variable (Y).
-As this is based on an earlier version of PROCESS, we are discontinuing the development of this template and recommend you to use V3.
+As this is based on an earlier version of PROCESS, I am discontinuing the development of this template and recommend you to use V3.

 Graphing moderated mediation (PROCESS v3) – Model 8 (Windows version), with a dichotomous independent variable (X), and a continuous moderator (W), mediator (M) and dependent variable (Y).
 Click here for the Mac version.